aewshopping/ssg-deploy-test/src/posts/opinion/2023-04-01-lessons-from-history.md

 7. Don’t delegate the most unpleasant tasks
 8. Take a risk

-While the best schools of history can inspire their students with accounts of individuals from the past, School of History Lessons Learned from Julius Caesar above is highly non-specific and could be applied to any figure from the past who has achieved a modicum of success, or indeed a figure from the present, or just from “plain old common sense”.
+While the best schools of history can inspire their students with stories of historic individuals, School of History Lessons Learned from Julius Caesar above is highly non-specific and could be applied to any figure from the past who has achieved a modicum of success, or indeed a figure from the present, or just from “plain old common sense”.

 ### The quality of provision
 __Grade: 4 INADEQUATE__